mahigadamsetty/Inshorts-task/README.md

 ### Key Components

-1. **Database Layer**: SQLite with GORM ORM for efficient querying and migrations
+1.  **Database Layer (SQLite)**: The project uses SQLite as its database, managed via the GORM ORM.
+    - **Why SQLite?** It was chosen for its simplicity and ease of use.
+As a serverless, file-based database, it requires no separate installation or configuration, making the project highly portable and easy to set up.
+It is more than sufficient for the application's needs and is ideal for rapid development.

 2.  **LLM Service**: OpenAI integration with fallback to heuristic extraction
 3.  **Ranking Engine**: Multiple algorithms for different endpoint requirements
 4.  **Trending System**: Event simulation, scoring, and location-based caching
 5.  **HTTP Layer**: Gin framework with CORS support

 ## Development